Your 3 days in Sydney is going to be unforgettable but jam-packed if you follow the below itinerary!

 Evening – Darling Harbour

 One of the most lively and fun parts of Sydney city is Darling Harbour.
-It’s nicknamed Sydney’s harbourside playground as it’s home to lotsof restaurants, bars, and nightclubs.
-There are also often lots of free events on here, like beer festivals and cultural festivals.
+It’s nicknamed Sydney’s harbourside playground as it’s home to lots of restaurants, bars, and nightclubs.
+There are also often lots of free events on here, like cultural festivals and beer festivals.

-Have a drink here (I like Cargo Bar or Bungalow 8) before boarding your sunset dinner cruise.
-Yep, my suggestion for dinner tonight is totally unique.
+We suggest grabbing a drink here (I like Cargo Bar or Bungalow 8) before boarding your sunset dinner cruise.

 On your sunset and dinner cruise from Darling Harbour, you’ll enjoy a 3-course meal while taking in the city’s top sights.
 Your boat is the luxurious MV Sydney 2000 – a super cruiser.
 And you’ll also get to listen to live performances while you dine.
 The cruise costs just $115 AUD a head, which is great value considering it includes a 3-course meal!